mitchdavenport88/MSP1/README.md

 ### Milestone Project One

 Alexandra Davenport is a London based artist working primarily with performance, photography and text.
-She already has a basic [wordpress site](https://alexdavenport.com/), which shows examples of her work, collaborations and publications but she struggles to maintain and style this as many artists do.
+She already has a basic wordpress site - [www.alexdavenport.com](https://alexdavenport.com/), which shows examples of her work, collaborations and publications but she struggles to maintain and style this as many artists do.

 Since 2018 Alexandra has been lecturing at the Arts University Bournemouth and with this new direction would like a cleaner, more professional looking website so she can share her journey with others.